Mineral economics: Sector in Australia

-The Australian economy and its contribution
+Australia's economy and contribution

-The mineral sector is a major contributor to the Australian economy, specifically regarding its profiting revenue.
+The mineral sector is a major contributor to the Australian economy.
 The Australian mineral sector contributes ‘8 per cent of Gross Domestic Product’ into the economy.
 Australia's exportation of black coal, iron ore, alumina, lead and zinc is identified as the largest global distributor.
-Mineral commodities and their distribution does not only provide profit to distributors but also offers support socioeconomically.
-The Australian economy and its leading distributor status, also promotes revenue in worldwide trade through export and relations.

-Despite this associated contribution, the mineral sector is ‘capital intensive’, relying heavily on machinery, which ultimately only supplements ‘2% of jobs’ within the mining sector, having minimal impact on overall economic benefit.
+However, because mining is capital intensive, meaning it relies heavily on machinery, the industry ultimately only supplements ‘2% of jobs’ within the sector, having minimal impact on overall economic benefit.